On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: On optimal properties of AY martingales related to HL transform and its inverse

-Using Proposition \ref{prop:q_to_U} we have $U=U_{\nu_\Delta}$ and $h$ defined via \eqref{eq:odeayequation} is given by $h(x)=\ovl q_{\nu_\Delta}(1/x)$.
-Finally note that, since $\e P_\infty = F_0=\e M^U_\infty(N)$, increasing convex order, increasing concave order and convex order on $P_\infty$ and $M^U_\infty(N)$ are all equivalent (cf.~Shaked and Shanthikumar \cite[Thms~3.A.15 and 3.A.16]{ShakedShanthikumar:94}).
-The rest now follows from Theorem \ref{thm:HLconvexorder}. \end{proof} If we want show the above statement only for the smaller set $\mathcal{M}^s_F$ then we can give a direct proof as in \cite{ELKM08}.
-Any martingale $X$ which dominates $F_t$ dominates also the smallest supermartingale $Z_t$ which dominates $F_t$ and it is easy to see that $Z_t=U(N_t)$.
-From Propositon \ref{prop:terminalvalues} we know that $M_t=\e[h(\ovl N_\infty)|\mathcal{F}_t]$ is a uniformly integrable martingale and we also have $\ovl M_t=U(\ovl N_t)=\ovl Z_t$ (cf.~Proposition \ref{prop:group}).
-We assume $G$ is twice continuously differentiable, the general case following via a limiting argument.
-Since $h$ is concave, $G(y)-G(x)\le G'(x)(y-x)$ for all $x,y\ge 0$.
-In consequence
+If we want show the above statement only for the smaller set $\mathcal {M}^s_F$, then we can give a direct proof as in~\cite{ELKM08}.
+Any martingale $P$ which dominates~$F_t$ dominates also the smallest supermartingale $Z_t$ which dominates $F_t$, and it is easy to see that $Z_t=U(N_t)$.
+The process $(Z_t)$ is the Snell envelope of $(g(N_t))$, as shown in Galtchouk and Mirochnitchenko~\cite{gm} using that $U$ is an affine function on $\{x\dvtx U(x)>g(x)\}$.